The Complete History of the Traditional Latin Mass Movement of Eastern Oklahoma, 1970 - Present (2017)

 7. Bishop Slattery's Works of Restoration.

 8. Most Precious Blood Parish.
 Diocesan Latin Mass--Fr.
-Davidson.
+Davison.

 9. Current Situation.